-The interesting history of the garden continues, when in 1865, after their tour of the Yucatan, the Hapsburg emperor Maximilian and empress Carlota took over the villa as a summer residence.
+The interesting history of the garden continues, when in 1865, after their tour of the Yucatán, the Hapsburg emperor Maximilian and empress Carlota took over the villa as a summer residence.
 They used the stage by the by lake for concerts and theatre and hosted illustrious guests.
 I was surprised to learn that Maximillian’s tenure as emperor of Mexico only lasted three years.
-My guide felt that the plans by Maximillian to annex Brasil were not looked upon favourably by then-president Abe Lincoln.
-That, and Napoleon III needing the army back in Europe to deal with issues of his own left Maximilian hung out to dry, and the French-Mexican empire fell, and as was captured so dramatically by Manet, the emperor faced the firing squad in Querétaro in the summer of 1867.
-His widow Carlota, was the daughter of King Leopold I of Belgium who had tried desperately to get help for her husband from Louis Napoleon, her many close royal relatives (who were his close relatives too as the couple were second cousins) and even Pope Pius IX to no avail, was unhinged by the events and continued asking for her husband seemingly unaware that he was dead, until she herself died in 1927 at 87.
+My guide felt that the plans by Maximillian to annex Brasil were not looked upon favourably by then-president Abraham Lincoln.
+That, and Napoleon III needing the army back in Europe to deal with issues of his own left Maximilian hung out to dry, and the French-Mexican empire fell.
+As was captured so dramatically by Manet, the emperor faced the firing squad in Querétaro in the summer of 1867.
+His widow Carlota, was the daughter of King Leopold I of Belgium and had tried desperately to get help for her husband from Louis Napoleon, as well as her many close royal relatives (who were his close relatives too as the couple were second cousins).
+Even Pope Pius IX was beseeched, all to no avail.
+She unfortunately suffered a schismatic break wit reality as a result of the trauma of the events and continued asking for her husband seemingly unaware that he was dead, until she herself died in 1927, at the age of eighty seven.

 The garden has native plants as well as exotics.
 Some of the native plants are atoyaxocotl, cacaloxitl, fan palm, clavellina, copal, chaya, tlilsapotl, pascualxochitl, zompantle, tzompancuahuitl, cuajinicuitl, matarrata, cocoite, guaje, huacen, guamúchil, ahoacaquahutl (avocado), amate prieto, guava, ash, and hoja santa.
 Exotics adopted from other localities are: Creole mango, jacaranda, Swiss chard, seaweed leaf, Indian laurel, tulip, coquito palm, eucalyptus, brush, rose apple, coffee, and onions.